VisitData-org/ca_visit_tracking/README.md

     ```

 ## Accessing via http
+The latest data snapshot is hosted on https://visitdata.org/data/

-The data is also hosted on https://data.visitdata.org/
+Historic data snapshots are also hosted on https://data.visitdata.org/

 For example, you can retrieve
 https://data.visitdata.org/processed/vendor/foursquare/asof/20200403-v0/taxonomy.json